rwhetten/DeepSeqAnalysis/docs/source/transcriptome-analysis.rst

 \

 + `Ultrafast functional profiling of RNA-seq data for nonmodel organisms <https://doi.org/10.1101/gr.269894.120>`_  Liu et al, Genome Research  31: 713-720, 2021 *These authors developed another reference-free kmer-based analysis tool for RNA-seq data, called* `Seq2Fun <https://www.seq2fun.ca/>`_. *The Seq2Fun pipeline translates RNA-seq reads into all six reading frames and searches databases of peptide sequences to identify homologous proteins, and produces output including transcript abundance tables, biochemical pathway information, and species of origin.
-The output from Seq2Fun can be used as input to* `NetworkAnalyst <https://www.networkanalyst.ca/>`_ *to carry out Gene Ontology (GO) annotation and pathway analysis.*
+The output from Seq2Fun can be used as input to* `NetworkAnalyst <https://www.networkanalyst.ca/>`_ *to carry out Gene Ontology (GO) and KEGG annotation and pathway analysis.*

 \